Chemical Industry & Chemical Engineering Quarterly

 Vector drawings.
 Embed the font or save the text as "graphics".

 Figures: Photographs, charts and diagrams are all to be referred to as "Figure(s)".
 Figures should be placed after the tables, numbered consecutively in the order to which they are referred, and given a descriptive caption.
 Do not use any type of shading on computer-generated illustrations.
 Number of illustrations should be restricted to the absolute minimum.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.
 Supply captions on a separate sheet, not attached to the figure.
-Please note that the maximum number of figures allowed is 6 or 8 if there is no table.
+Please note that the maximum number of figures allowed is 8 comprising a total of max.
+15 subfigures.

 Symbols, terminology and abbreviations: Internationally accepted usage is recommended.
 Symbols and abbreviations should be used consistently.